PASSION.

 Jen loves nothing more than bringing people together.
 Whether it’s community members who start as strangers but become colleagues and friends, colleagues or stakeholders who need to align, or an auditorium full of delegates looking to be lead through an event, Jen creates community.
 Jen is trusted by her clients and sought after for her creative, warm, strategic, successful, and fun facilitation and innovative approaches to community and stakeholder engagement.

-As an IAP2 accredited engagement professional, leading state and national award-winning engagement and research projects each year since she started at Cred in 2020, Jen brings her leadership, insight, creativity, and energy, to make Cred’s community and stakeholder engagement projects exemplary
+As an IAP2 accredited engagement professional, leading state and national award-winning engagement and research projects each year since she started at CRED in 2020, Jen brings her leadership, insight, creativity, and energy, to make CRED’s community and stakeholder engagement projects exemplary

 Jen has forged a reputation in the industry as a leader by designing and delivering research and engagement projects that build community resilience and social cohesion.
 Jen is an authentic, empathetic, and caring leader who connects with people across generations, cultures and places.
 Jen specialises in designing research and engagement processes that elevate the voices of diverse and under-represented communities